acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Fall.md

 Shorthanded discount (1–2 players) | −$60
 Travel discount | −$10 per 200 miles traveled one-way
 Buzzers | −$10 per functional buzzer system
+Staffers (in-person) | −$15 per staffer with functional laptop.
+Staffers must register with ACF in advance.
-Staffers | −$25 per staffer with functional laptop.
+Staffers (online) | −$25 per staffer with functional laptop.
 Staffers must register with ACF in advance.

 The "new to quizbowl" discount is for schools that have not sent a team to any mainstream collegiate academic tournament (not counting exclusively novice tournaments) since September 2020, and which have no players who competed in non-novice collegiate tournaments during that same period.